 Smoothing overall operations across all vessels.

-Port of Hong-Kong (HIT) is situated in the Kwai Tsing container port area of Hong Kong, one of the busiest container ports in the world.
-HIT operates twelve berths at Terminals 4, 6, 7 and 9.
+The second port is situated in the Kwai Tsing container port area of Hong Kong, one of the busiest container ports in the world.
+The port operator conducts twelve berths at Terminals 4, 6, 7 and 9.

 Container terminals logistics solutions need to consolidate and analyze real-time data from operations, apply a scientific approach to decision-making and orchestrate execution and problem resolution.
 Since Yard bottlenecks are shared across vessels, a multi-vessel view is necessary to smooth operations, and that’s where most packaged solutions fail.

-Before implementing DecisionBrain solution, YICT and HIT planned their operations on a single-vessel tool, not considering the impact on the other vessels' operations.
+Before implementing DecisionBrain solution, the port operator planned their operations on a single-vessel tool, not considering the impact on the other vessels' operations.
 This led to:

 Lack of coordination between Quay and Yard Cranes

 Traffic jam and Yard clashes during peak hours